honeypieio/shrubcoop.org/content/get-involved.md

 volunteer_sign_up_button = "View All Roles"
-volunteer_sign_up_tagline = "We run on volunteer power and always need more helping hands!" volunteer_sign_up_title = "Volunteer with us!"
+volunteer_sign_up_tagline = "We run on volunteer power and always need more helping hands!" volunteer_sign_up_title = "Volunteer with us!" description = "Find out how you can join us"
 +++